lolo859/vodka-dev/docs/kernel-codebase.md

 ### DUPLICATE

-The `DUPLICATE` instruction duplicates variables.
+The `DUPLICATE` instruction duplicates values of inputed variable into output variable.
+If the output variable doesn't exist, it will create a new one.

 Syntax: `DUPLICATE <output_uid> <source_uid>`